QuarkChain/bench_kvdb/doc/paper.md

 These observations raise an important practical question:

-> At realistic blockchain scale, what is the true disk I/O cost of a random KV lookup in practice?
+> At realistic blockchain scenarios, what is the practical disk I/O cost of a random KV lookup in practice?

 This study aims to answer this question with direct, empirical measurements, in order to:
 - Validate or challenge the common O(log N) KV lookup assumption,